TheSlugInTub/Vault/Games/Atrovein.md

 You'll have a diary in which symptoms of common diseases are written down to identify them.

-You'll have a list of administed patients, their symptoms and medical record.
+You'll have a list of administered patients, their symptoms and medical record.

 In 2 days, one of your patients comes in with a mysterious disease, the likes of which you have never heard of.
 The entire hospital will soon be engulfed by it, and a large chunk of